afni/afni_doc/background_install/miniconda.rst

 **Miniconda: Python(s) in a convenient setup**
 **********************************************

+.. highlight:: tcsh

 .. contents::
    :local:

 Overview
 ========

+*This page is neither a recommendation to use Conda, nor is it a full tutorial on using it.
+It is just meant to be a helpful starting point to Conda, if it sounds appealing to you.
+Examples here are just for managing a few Python needs for AFNI.*

 Python is increasingly used in the imaging world.
 Everyone and their sheepadoodle seems to be writing in it and coming across it in some